 - More heavily discounted: Has been on the market for longer (launched in January 2012).

-Reasons to prefer the Olympus PEN E-P5:
+Arguments in favor of the Olympus PEN E-P5:

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 920k dots).